NTRajapaksha/finetuning/README.md

 - **Monitoring Systems**: Implement model performance tracking
 - **A/B Testing**: Framework for comparing model versions
 - **Deployment Automation**: CI/CD pipelines for model updates

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests, open issues, or suggest improvements.

-### Contribution Guidelines

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

-## 📞 Contact

-**Project Author**: [Your Name]

-- **Email**: your.email@example.com
-- **LinkedIn**: [Your LinkedIn Profile]
-- **GitHub**: [Your GitHub Profile]

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Hugging Face team for providing excellent transformer libraries
-- Google Colab for providing free GPU access for research and learning
-- The open-source community for continuous innovation in NLP

-*This repository demonstrates a comprehensive journey through modern NLP fine-tuning techniques, from foundational concepts to cutting-edge optimization methods.
-Each project builds upon previous learnings while introducing new challenges and solutions.*

-<div style="text-align: center">⁂</div>

-[^1]: qs.txt

-[^2]: Untitled20.ipynb

-[^3]: lora.ipynb

-[^4]: BERTSentiment.ipynb